medik8s/docs/faq.md

 can be defined and then referenced by Node Healthcheck.
 Node Problem Detector is a common tool for creating and updating NodeConditions based on log scraping.

-## Can I create my mechansim for recovering a node?
+## Can I create my mechanism for recovering a node?

 Yes.
 Node Healthcheck uses the sig-cluster's [External Remediation API](https://github.com/kubernetes-sigs/cluster-api/blob/master/docs/proposals/20191030-machine-health-checking.md#external-remediation) to uniquely associate a node failure with a specific recovery mechanism of